kiboschool/course-frontend-web-dev/src/lessons/jwt-and-react/project.md

 ```

 1. **Implementing Protected Routes**: Implement a protected route for the Pokedex app that only allows access to authenticated users.
-2. **Managing Global State with Context**: Use React Context to manage the global state of your application (JWT, pokemon list, selected pokemon, etc)
+2. **Managing Global State with Context**: Use React Context to manage the global state of your application (JWT, Pokemon list, selected Pokemon, etc.)
-3. **Logout Functionality**: Implement a logout feature in the `NavBar.jsx` that should remove the JWT token and deauthenticate the user, subsequently revoking access to the Pokedex app.
+3. **Logout Functionality**: Implement a logout feature in the `NavBar.jsx` that should remove the JWT token and de-authenticate the user, subsequently revoking access to the Pokedex app.

 ## Bonus Milestones